Tap to Call Call us 1300 665 573

 The black species has a scraggly coat and is smaller than its brown counterpart.
 They are omnivores and consume a wide variety of foods including fruit, leaves, stems, seeds, fungi, insects, birds and reptiles.

-The brown variety is the best known and most common of the two.
-With rare exceptions, this mammal lives wherever we do, particularly urban areas.
+The brown variety is the best-known and most common of the two.
+With rare exceptions, this mammal lives wherever we do, particularly in urban areas.
 Their fur is coarse and usually brown or dark grey.
 It’s larger than the black rat and can weigh twice as much.

-Fear of these loathsome creatures is well-founded as they are known to spread diseases.
+Fear of these loathsome creatures is well-founded as they are known to spread diseases, making professional rat removal in Melbourne essential to protect your health and safety.

 Diseases spread by rats